otinomz/Weather-App/README.md

 # Weather-App
-this weather was built using HTML, CSS and JavaScript
+this weather App was built using HTML, CSS and JavaScript